hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-during-middleman-build.html.md

 ## How to use all this

-### 1. Use the rake tasks
+### Option 1.
+Use the rake tasks

-Run the appropriate rake task, which will deploy the `current branch`
+Run the appropriate rake task, which will deploy the `current branch` to the appropriate place (using middleman-deploy configuration in config.rb).

 **Local**